uhlerlab/image2reg/README.md

 conda create --name image2reg python==3.8
 ```

-The final step of the installation consists of the installation of additional required packages which can be efficiently done via
+The final step of the installation consists of the installation of additional required packages which can be efficiently done via:
 ```
 conda activate image2reg
 pip install -r requirements.txt